Hard Red Wheat Berries Nutrition Information

 Choosing whole wheat berries isn't just a culinary preference; it's a foundation for a healthier kitchen routine.
 Here are a few ways these nutrients actually show up in your life:

-• Steady Energy: Because of the low glycemic index (around 30 for the whole berry), the carbohydrates are released slowly.
+• Steady Energy: Because of the low glycemic index, the carbohydrates are released slowly.
 This may help some people avoid the afternoon "slump" that comes after a high-carb, low-fiber meal.

 • Heart Health: Diets rich in whole grain fiber have been shown to help maintain healthy cholesterol levels.
 It’s a simple, "Healthy Made Simple" way to look after your cardiovascular system just by swapping your grains.